13 Signs You Could Have Post-Traumatic Stress Disorder

 It makes sense that to avoid all of the racing thoughts, anxiety, paranoia and other uncomfortable behaviours associated with PTSD that you might try to avoid being around people as much as possible.
 “Many people try to cope by withdrawing from typical sources of support, like family, friends, and colleagues,” says Dr. Brown.
 “The problem with social withdrawal is that we wind up leaving ourselves isolated and alone at precisely the time when we really need to be reaching out to others for help, comfort, and support.
 By withdrawing, we actually wind up prolonging our suffering.”
 Instead of withdrawing, he suggests, do the exact opposite.
 “Reach out to at least one or two people that you normally trust, and let them know what is happening to you,” he says.
 “This is one of the very best ways to begin your journey of recovering from the trauma.”

-If making friends doesn’t come easy for you, consider these effortless ways to make new friends as an adult.
+If making friends doesn’t come easy for you, consider these tips on how to make new friends as a grown-up.

 Drinking or using drugs